Paddington: Early Modern period

 As the regional population grew in the 17th century, Paddington's ancient Hundred of Ossulstone was split into divisions; Holborn Division replaced the hundred for most administrative purposes.
 A church, the predecessor of St Mary was built in Paddington in 1679.

 In 1740, John Frederick leased the estate in Paddington and it is from his granddaughters and their families that many of Paddington's street names are derived.
 The New Road was built in 1756–7 to link the villages of Paddington and Islington.
 By 1773, a contemporary historian felt and wrote that "London may now be said to include two cities (London and Westminster), one borough (Southwark) and forty six antient [ancient] villages [among which]...
 Paddington and [adjoining] Marybone (Marylebone)."

 During the 18th century, several French Huguenots called Paddington village home.
 These included jewellers, nobility and skilled craftsmen; and men such as Claudius Amyand (surgeon to King George II).
 The French nobility built magnificent gardens that lasted up until the 19th century.

 Roman roads formed the parish's northeastern and southern boundaries from Marble Arch: Watling Street (later Edgware Road) and; (the) Uxbridge road, known by the 1860s in this neighbourhood as Bayswater Road.
-They were toll roads in much of the 18th century, before and after the dismantling of the permanent Tyburn gallows "tree" at their junction in 1759 a junction now known as Marble Arch.
-The Tyburn gallows might have been a reason why expansion and urban development (from London) slowed in Paddington; as public execution was taking place there up until 1783.Only in 1801 did major construction to Paddington occur.
-This happened when the bishops leased land to the Grand Junction Canal, where a direct trade link could now take place between London and the Midlands, bringing more employment to the area.
-The canal would remain dominant until Regent's Canal was built in 1820.
-Construction and building projects would take place from east to west and south to north throughout the 19th century; increasing its population in a rapid pace, overtaking the village scene of Paddington.
-This population increase would go from 1,881 to 46,305 between 1801 and 1851 respectively; with 10,000 new inhabitants added every decade thereafter.
+They were toll roads in much of the 18th century, before and after the dismantling of the Tyburn gallows "tree" at their junction in 1759, a junction now known as Marble Arch.
+The Tyburn gallows might have been a reason why expansion and urban development (from London) slowed in Paddington, as public execution was taking place there up until 1783.Only from 1801 did major construction in Paddington occur, stimulated when the bishops leased land to the Grand Junction Canal, which formed a direct trade link between London and the Midlands, bringing more employment to the area, though some of the trade continued along the Regent's Canal when that was opened in 1820.
+Construction and building projects took place across the parish throughout the 19th century, increasing its population rapidly, overtaking the village scene of Paddington.
+The population increased from 1,881 to 46,305 between 1801 and 1851, with 10,000 new inhabitants added every decade thereafter.

 Paddington station first opened in 1838, with the first underground line in 1863 (Metropolitan).
-Paddington was one of the few districts in London that had a migrant majority population by 1881.
-With a thriving Greek and Jewish community present in the mid-19th century.
+Paddington was one of the few districts in London that had a migrant majority population by 1881., with a thriving Greek and Jewish community present in the mid-19th century.
 During the period, several Victorian churches were demolished owing to structural decay.
 Victorian housing developed into slums, giving the area an unsavoury reputation.

-However, in the 1930s massive rebuilding and improvements projects were made.
+In the 1930s massive rebuilding and improvements projects were made.
 However, even as late as the 1950s Paddington was a byword for overcrowding, poverty and vice.
 Between the 1960s and 1980s, the area would see vast improvements and redevelopments in city planning.